-- For handling the needle cleaning container, see (→ P. 82 6.3.2 Monitoring and refilling of the needle cleaning container). - To clean the glass cylinder (without cap), immerse it in a compatible solvent overnight to dissolve the residual mountant.
+- For handling the needle cleaning container, see (→ P. 81 - 6.3.2 Monitoring and refilling of the needle cleaning container). - To clean the glass cylinder (without cap), immerse it in xylene overnight to dissolve the residual mountant.

 Replacement of a needle cleaning container: